Why visit? > 3 Days > 1 Week > Sights & Activities > Day trips > Beaches > Alfama > Belem > Baixa > Expo Park > Site Map

 Lisbon Metro Guide - Updated for 2018!

 Lisbon metro is modern, reliable and the quickest way to travel around the capital.
 There are four metro lines, covering 46km of track and served by 55 metro stations.
 The metro is open from 6:30am until 1:00am and there is typically a train service every 6-9 minutes.
-Click here for the 2017 map of Lisbon Metro.
+The metro is the recommended means of travel from the airport to central Lisbon and to travel any distance around Lisbon.
+This guide will provide an overview of the metro network, 2018 ticket prices and an up-to-date metro map.
+Click here for the 2018 map of Lisbon Metro.

 The metro of Lisbon is the fastest way to travel around the city